TOSIT-IO/tdp-collection/docs/ARCHITECTURE.md

 ### Ansible inventory file requirements

-The ansible inventory file has 2 importantroles in TDP:
+The ansible inventory file has 2 important roles in TDP:

 1. As a source of truth for the node addresses
 2. As mechanism to control to which servers the TDP roles deploy the hadoop services to.